pangea2015/gebert-indicator/README.md

 # Gebert Indicator
 ### What is the Gebert Indicator?
 The Gebert stock market Indicator was invented by the german physicist Thomas Gebert in the 1990s, and can help you invest in german stock indecies, just as the DAX.
-Using the Gebert Indicator would have granted you a significantly higher return on Investment, whilst reducing the risk of loss.
+Using the Gebert Indicator would have granted you a significantly higher return on Investment.

 ### How did it perform?